awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/fleet-provisioning-setup.md

         }
       }
       ```
+**Note**
+*MyThing*, *MyPolicy*, and *MyCertificate* are arbitrary names that identify each resource specification in the fleet provisioning template\.
+AWS IoT doesn't use these names in the resources that it creates from the template\.
+You can use these names or replace them with values that help you identify each resource in the template\.

    1. Create the fleet provisioning template from the provisioning template document\.
       + Replace *GreengrassFleetProvisioningTemplate* with the name of the template to create\.